awsdocs/aws-doc-sdk-examples/kotlin/usecases/topics_and_queues/Readme.md

 Would you like to work with FIFO topics? (y/n)
 ```

-You configure FIFO (First-In-First-Out) topics when you create them.
+You configure FIFO topics when you create them.
 Choosing a FIFO topic enables other options, too.
 To learn more, see [FIFO topics example use case](https://docs.aws.amazon.com/sns/latest/dg/fifo-example-use-case.html).

 ```